JonathanBergers/Contact/README.md

 # How to use this template
 1. Create a new workspace.
 (This is good practice!)
 2. Find a suitable location to clone the project and clone it!
-(If you use "git clone --depth 1 https://github.com/SaxionACT/AndroidApplicationWithRobotiumTest.git" you dont get all the history revisions.)
+(If you use "git clone --depth 1 https://github.com/SaxionACT/AndroidApplicationWithRobotiumTest.git" you dont get all the history revisions.
+BUT THIS DOESN'T SEEM TO WORK, SO JUST USE A NORMAL CLONE!)
 3. Go to Eclipse and choose File -> Import ... -> General -> Existing Projects into Workspace -> Select root directory
 4. Now specify the just cloned directory and you should import 2 projects.
 5. Optionally, clean your project.
 (Project -> Clean ...)